hilotechinc/MCP-Microsoft-Office/README.md

 - **Enterprise Features:** Deployment, security, and compliance controls
 - **Advanced Analytics:** Usage patterns and productivity insights
 - **Intelligent Assistants:** Specialized helpers for deadlines, meetings, etc.

+## Claude Integration via MCP Adapter

+MCP includes a Model Context Protocol (MCP) adapter that enables Claude to directly access your Microsoft 365 data.
+This creates a powerful integration where Claude can read your emails, check your calendar, and access your files with proper authentication.

+### How the MCP Adapter Works

+1. **JSON-RPC Bridge**: The `mcp-adapter.cjs` script implements the MCP JSON-RPC protocol over stdio, acting as a bridge between Claude and the MCP HTTP API.

+2. **Available Tools**: Claude gains access to these Microsoft 365 capabilities:
+   - `query` - Natural language queries to your Microsoft data
+   - `getMail` - Read emails from your inbox
+   - `sendMail` - Send emails on your behalf
+   - `getCalendar` - Check your calendar events
+   - `createEvent` - Create new calendar events
+   - `listFiles` - Browse your OneDrive/SharePoint files
+   - `uploadFile` - Upload files to your storage

+3. **Authentication Flow**: The adapter connects to your authenticated MCP server, which handles Microsoft Graph API authentication with the proper permission scopes.

+### Setting Up Claude Integration

+1. **Configure Claude Desktop**:
+   - Edit your Claude Desktop configuration file (typically at `~/Library/Application Support/Claude/claude_desktop_config.json`)
+   - Add the MCP server configuration:
+     ```json
+     {
+       "mcpServers": {
+         "m365": {
+           "command": "node",
+           "args": [
+             "/path/to/mcp-adapter.cjs"
+           ],
+           "restrictions": {}
+         }
+       }
+     }
+     ```
+   - Replace `/path/to/mcp-adapter.cjs` with the absolute path to your adapter file

+2. **Start Your MCP Server**:
+   - Ensure your MCP server is running (`npm run dev:web`)
+   - Authenticate with Microsoft in your browser

+3. **Use with Claude**:
+   - Open Claude Desktop
+   - Claude will automatically connect to your MCP server
+   - Ask questions about your Microsoft 365 data like:
+     - "What emails did I receive yesterday?"
+     - "When is my next meeting?"
+     - "Show me my recent documents"

+### Extending the Adapter

+The MCP adapter is designed to be modular and extensible.
+You can add support for additional Microsoft 365 services by:

+1. Adding new tool definitions in the `getManifest` method
+2. Implementing the corresponding HTTP request handlers
+3. Updating the tool invocation logic in the `handleRequest` method

 ## Core Design Principles